EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

 ### _Purpose_
 {:.no_toc}
-This manual defines the syntax of Questaal's input file.
+This manual describes the syntax of Questaal's input file.
+See [this guide](/docs/input/inputfile/") for an introduction to the input system and a description of each kind of input Questaal programs look for.

 _____________________________________________________________